f5devcentral/S3--EMEA-AI-Trainings--101-Hands-on-Lab/basics/README.md

 </ListBucketResult>
 ```

-or even worst (**DON'T DO IT!** This is only to make you understand the potential impact of making a bucket public):
+or even worst (**DON'T DO IT!** This is only to make you understand the potential impact of making a bucket public), delete objects:

 ```shell
 curl -X DELETE http://10.1.10.101:9000/bucket1/exercice1/object2.txt
 ```